History of St. Barnabas

 started under Fr.
 Murphy's watchful eye and was a thriving school in the community for many years.
 It has since closed, but

-the foundation of education formed during its years of operation still ripple through the community.
+the foundation of education formed during its years of operation still ripples through the community.

 Following Fr.
 Murphy, Fr.
 Jon Sonnen became St. Barnabas' priest, serving for more than ten years.
 Fr.